Syedaaneesa/flarevet/README.md

 ## 🚀 Project Overview

-This project demonstrates my complete **WordPress development process**, from design setup to deployment.
-The website was built with a strong focus on performance, clean design, and easy content management using **Elementor** and custom WordPress features.
+This project showcases my end-to-end WordPress development workflow — from initial design setup to final deployment.
+It emphasizes performance, a clean and modern design, and seamless content management through Elementor and custom WordPress functionalities.

 ---